AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

    Horizontal vs. Vertical Orifice Orientation

-3) Write a paragraph about what the graph means by explaining the following two items: - Explain why the vertical orifice equation predicts more flow when the water level is below the center of the orifice and predicts less flow when the water level is above the center of the orifice.
+**3) Write a paragraph** about what the graph means by explaining the following two items: - Explain why the vertical orifice equation predicts more flow when the water level is below the center of the orifice and predicts less flow when the water level is above the center of the orifice.
 It might help to draw a picture of what the equations are describing to understand what is happening here! - Explain how the horizontal orifice equation function from ``physchem.py`` predicts the flow rate for submergence depths that are negative.
 You will need to find the function and look at the code.

 Explanation
 -----------